 [(c) deleted]

+Note for this regulation:

-Note — Section 15 of the Code sets out the matters to be included in the credit contract document.
+1. Section 15 of the Code sets out the matters to be included in the credit contract document.
 Section 15(O) requires the contract document to contain any additional information or warnings required by the regulations.

-Section 16 of the Code requires a contract document to conform to the requirements of the regulations as to its form and the way it is expressed.
+2. Section 16 of the Code requires a contract document to conform to the requirements of the regulations as to its form and the way it is expressed.